A data-driven epidemic model with social structure for understanding the COVID-19 infection on a heavily affected Italian Province: Introduction

-For the COVID-19 pandemic, several models have been already developed and used for forecasting \cite{Ana,Bell,Britton,DPeTZ,APZ,Gatto,Bruno,Jiang,PS}.
+For the COVID-19 pandemic, several models have been already developed and used for forecasting \cite{APZ,Ana,Bell,Britton,DPeTZ,Gatto,Bruno,Jiang,PS}.
 Many of these models, however, are based on the hypothesis of homogeneity of the population inside a compartment.
-For example, in \cite{Ana}, a SIRD model is used and fitted with data, while in \cite{Gatto} a quite comprehensive model in terms of compartments have been considered but without distinguishing about social attitudes or age while in \cite{Bruno}, the authors discriminates between detected and undetected cases and between different severity of illness.
-In all these cited cases and in many others, homogeneity of the population inside a compartment is hypothesized, i.e. nor distinction of ages nor distinction about the average number of contacts is done.
-This simplifying choices have the evident advantage to deal with a model depending on a limited number of parameters (not even limited in some cases as for the SEIARD model), which in principle can be accurately fitted starting from reality in a relatively simple way.
-As recently discussed in \cite{DolT} for instance, one of the advantages of simple models is that the impact of the variation of a single parameter on various qualitative properties can be easily studied.
+For example, in Ref. \cite{Ana}, a SIRD model is used and fitted with data, while in Ref. \cite{Gatto} a quite comprehensive model in terms of compartments have been considered but without distinguishing about social attitudes or age while in Ref. \cite{Bruno}, the authors discriminates between detected and undetected cases and between different severity of illness.
+In all the cited cases and in many others, homogeneity of the population inside a compartment is hypothesized, i.e. nor distinction of ages nor distinction about the average number of contacts is done.
+This simplifying choices have the evident advantage to deal with a model depending on a limited number of parameters, which in principle can be accurately fitted starting from reality in a relatively simple way.
+As recently discussed in Ref. \cite{DolT} for instance, one of the advantages of simple models is that the impact of the variation of a single parameter on various qualitative properties can be easily studied.
 On the other hand, there is a certain risk in validating outcomes because of a too marked simplification of the representation of a complex system.
 On the top of that, it is always present the additional difficulty that some parameters cannot be easily quantifiable from the available statistical data or data cannot be available and when available affected by uncertainty.
-In \cite{Britton}, a step forward about the heterogeneity of the population in terms of contact rate has been considered, the same holds true for \cite{APZ} where the impact of the different ages were analyzed and uncertainty taken into account.
+In Ref. \cite{Britton}, a step forward about the heterogeneity of the population in terms of contact rate has been considered, the same holds true for Ref. \cite{APZ} where the impact of the different ages were analyzed and uncertainty taken into account.